nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 ClIpboard is great for you if:
-1. You have to manage multiple classes
+1. You have to manage lots of students and classes
 2. You prefer typing
 3. You dislike dealing with boring spreadsheets